You control your data

 Create your CV now

-Sample CV made with our builder—See more templates and create your CV here.
+Sample CV made with our builder—See more CV examples here.

 Every good CV needs to be divided into sections and arranged in the right order.
-Here’s how to do it for a functional CV.
+Here’s how to do it for a functional CV:

 • Header with contact information